peter88213/pywoo/README.md

 * Windows.
 * OpenOffice 3.0 or more recent.
-* Python 3.4 or more recent.
+* Python 3.4 or more recent will work.
+However, Python 3.7 or above is highly recommended.
-* Java Runtime Environment (OpenOffice needs it for macro execution).
+* Java Runtime Environment (OpenOffice might need it for macro execution).

 ## Credits